 You Don't Manage Your Own Affairs

 Moving out of your parent's house means you get to manage your own finances, your own chores, your own bills and your own future.
 It sounds boring, but if you are not doing it by your early 20s, then you are denying yourself an enormous opportunity to grow and mature.
 Learning "adulting" is a lifelong process and the sooner you start, the faster you will learn.
+Make sure you understand the policies involved before you move-in and before you move out, as somtimes there's very specific steps you must follow before you tell your landlord you're moving out.

 You Are Giving Up Your Social Life